University Socialist Club: The Student Move for University Autonomy in the mid-1960s.

-In 1975 the government reconstructed d the University of Singapore Student Union; students lost the right to elect the leaders by themselves, and the funds of the Union was put under the control of the university administration.
+In 1975 the government reconstructed the University of Singapore Student Union; students lost the right to elect the leaders by themselves, and the funds of the Union was put under the control of the university administration.
 Those regulations were a forceful confinement of the student activities.
-Thus C. M. Turnbull argued it was a landmark recording the end of student activism.
+C. M. Turnbull argued it was a landmark event recording the end of student activism.

-The impact of the club
+Impact

-The role of the club to connect different groups of diverse backgrounds was highly-visible in numerous activities in which it participated.
+The role of the club to connect different groups of diverse backgrounds was highly visible in numerous activities in which it participated.
 Without a direct impact on the political area, the club took advantages of its forums, magazine and seminars to speak out the voice of people of all social stratum.
-For most of the 1950s, the club went outside the campus to mobilize people from various socioeconomic groups, such as the working class and peasantry, facilitating the national coalition as the social bridge (25).
+For most of the 1950s, the club went outside the campus to mobilize people from various socioeconomic groups, such as the working class and peasantry, facilitating the national coalition as the social bridge.

 At the same time, the socialist ideology of the club was reflected by various decisions made by the club in its progress of pursuing a nation-state.
 Although the club members saw themselves as a group of English-educated intellectuals; in the 1960s, they described Fajar as "the only journal of the English-educated leftwing."
-Loh questions the oversimplified classification of the club as an English-educated groups by emphasizing the fact that club enthusiastically supported the idea of promoting Malay as a national language instead of English (73).
+Loh questions the oversimplified classification of the club as an English-educated groups by emphasizing the fact that club enthusiastically supported the idea of promoting Malay as a national language instead of English.

 At the time, both the Alliance government and the PAP government was trying to promote the use of Malay as the national language.
 In 1959 the club held a two-day seminar named the national language seminar to discuss the pros and cons of the use of Malay.
 Loh calls this "a modernist approach to engineering a new nation-state's unifying language".
 The seminar was the effort of the club to connect the English and non-English-educated community in Singapore.
 The language used during the seminar and the target of it were English and English-educated intellectuals respectively (99).
 They also appealed to the English-speaking groups to sacrifice their vested interest for a national identity.

-The club, based on its socialist thinking, made a significant contribution to the progress of decolonization by achieving the coalition of the diverse group against colonialism in its way (103).
+The club, based on its socialist thinking, made a significant contribution to the progress of decolonization by achieving the coalition of the diverse group against colonialism in its way.
 The book of Fajar generation memorises the club by arguing "the Club was founded at a time of much promise for an opening in public discourse but ended when the basis of such public discourse was denied.
-It marked a closing of the mind from which a new opening must surely come at some future" (9).
+It marked a closing of the mind from which a new opening must surely come at some future".